sagemath/trac_to_gh/Issue 4127.md

 # Issue 4127: Python scripts to search for libraries that get wrongly called in

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4127

 Original creator: dphilp